Yanqi-Xu/parole/parole/parole_data_diary_public.md

     ##               .    n   percent
     ##  MISSING MEMBER 4080 0.6256709
     ##      NO MISSING 2441 0.3743291

+Of these 6521 hearings, 4080 had at least one member not voting, whereas 2441 had the full board in attendance.

 We can break it down by year and the missing rate again.